Configure Feeds¶

 Transactions¶

-Transactions semantics should be applied to data sources that contain interaction records for customer transactions.
-Transactions semantics may applied alongside other semantics, depending on the data source.
+Itemized transaction semantics should be applied to data sources that contain records for individual items in a transaction.
+Itemized transaction semantics may applied alongside other semantics, depending on the data source.
 Use the built-in list of semantics when building a feed.
-Transactions semantics are prefixed with txn/ in the semantics drop-down menu in the Feed Editor.

 Important

-This collection of semantic tags is used by Amperity to build the Unified_Transactions table.
+This collection of semantic tags is used by Amperity to build the Unified Itemized Transactions table.
 Each semantic tag is directly associated with a column in that table.
-For example, values identified by the digital-channel, order-discount-amount, and payment-method semantic tags are added to the digital_channel, order-discount-amount, and payment_method columns, respectively.
+For example, values identified by the is-cancellation, item-cost, and order-id semantic tags are added to the is_cancellation, item_cost, and order_id columns, respectively.

-Carefully review the data in the Unified_Transactions table, including column values that are calculated from values in other columns in this table or the Unified_Itemized_Transactions table, to verify their accuracy and to ensure that associated semantic tags have been applied correctly.
+Carefully review the data in the Unified Itemized Transactions table, including column values that are calculated from values in other columns in this table or the Unified Transactions table, to verify their accuracy and to ensure that associated semantic tags have been applied correctly.

 The following table lists the tags available to this semantic group (with required semantic tags noted by “ Required.” and recommended semantic tags noted by “ Recommended”):